Your Shopping Cart

 DHA makes up about 30% of our brain matter and approximately 50% of the retinal structure in our eyes.
 Adding DHA to your diet not only increases cognitive function, but it also increased visual acuity in developing humans and animals (7).

-As if this were not enough of a reason to make sure you are getting enough DHA in your diet, another study found that babies born with neurological problems had low levels of DHA, and other important fatty acids, and had elevated levels of trans fats in their brains (8).
+This alone should enough of a reason to make sure you are getting enough DHA in your diet.
+However, another study found that babies born with neurological problems had low levels of DHA, had elevated levels of trans fats in their brains (8).

 Avoid Trans Fats and Get DHA

-Nf-kB is an inflammatory marker in our bodies that we can measure that can generally show us how much inflammation or oxidative stress is occurring in out bodies.
+Nf-kB is an inflammatory marker in our bodies that we can measure that can generally show us how much inflammation or oxidative stress is occurring in our bodies.

 An Imbalance of Fatty Acids

-What’s pretty scary is that we in the United States have an imbalance of fats in our diets that is reaching epidemiological proportions.
+What’s scary is that we, in the United States, have an imbalance of fats in our diets that is disastrous!
 It is recommended that we eat a 1:1 ratio or at most a 1:2 ratio of omega-3 fatty acid to Omega-6 fatty acid.

 However, the average American eats between 1:16 and 1:36 ratio of Omega-3 to Omega-6.
 Many of us are eating too many fried foods that are cooked in rancid (oxidized) Omega-6 oils like vegetable oil, canola oil, cottonseed oil, soybean oil, and other common polyunsaturated fatty acids (PUFA’s).